t0m-m/Picoclock-V1/README.md

 * Four control buttons for brightness, confirm, cancel, and mode selection

 Currently, the unit does not include an onboard battery and requires external power via the Pico’s micro-USB port.
-A future revision may include a Li-ion battery pack for standalone operation.
+A future version may include a Li-ion battery pack for standalone operation.

 # Implemented Features